Here is an excerpt from my book, SEVEN STEPS TO INNER POWER, where I discuss the topic of Mistakes.

 Mistakes Are Your Feedback System

-In the preceding section we discussed how we are constantly evaluating our “on-stage performance” in life and how we tend to hide our weaknesses to put ourselves in a better light, thereby hoping to give ourselves a higher performance rating.
+The second principle of mental conduct is to learn from your mistakes.
+In the preceding section, I talked about how we are constantly evaluating ourselves as if we are onstage and how we tend to hide our weaknesses to put ourselves in a better light, thereby hoping to give ourselves a higher performance rating.
 For the same reason, we tend to hide our mistakes.
-Just as we think a good performer can’t be weak, we think a good performer cannot make mistakes.
-So when we do make a mistake, the quicker we get it out of sight and “move on,” the better.
+Just as we think a good performer shouldn’t be weak, we think a good performer shouldn’t make mistakes.
+So when we do make a mistake, we believe that the more quickly we get it out of sight and move on, the better.
 Think about it for a moment.
-One of the fastest things we do is cover up a mistake, or excuse it, or justify it.
-We’ll do just about anything to get away from it except look long and hard at it.
-Grandmaster Tae Yun Kim pointed out to me that often this is just my pride.
+When we have made a mistake, one of the things we immediately do is try to cover it up, make excuses for it, or justify it.
+We’ll do almost anything to get away from it rather than look long and hard at it.

-Here’s the fact about mistakes.
-They are part of a natural feedback system in learning a task or accomplishing a goal.
+What we don’t realize is that mistakes are part of a natural feedback system when we are learning a task or accomplishing a goal.
 That’s all.

-Imagine a gymnastics student learning to do a backflip for the first time.
+Imagine a gymnastics student learning to do a back flip for the first time.
 As he strives to imitate the movement as best he can, the teacher tells him two things: what he did correctly, and what he did incorrectly.
-This is called positive and negative feedback.
+That is called positive and negative feedback.
 The positive feedback describes his right action, and the negative feedback describes his mistakes.
-Can you see how knowledge of mistakes is just as important in the learning process as knowledge of right actions?
+Can you see how knowledge of mistakes is as important in the learning process as knowledge of right actions?
 When you know what is not correct, you can then consciously strive to avoid the mistake and duplicate the right action.
-Precise knowledge of correct and incorrect forms the basis of our conscious choices and actions, and that speeds up the learning process.
+Precise knowledge of correct and incorrect, then, forms the basis of our conscious choices and actions, and that speeds up the learning process.